PratikshaKarad/PratikshaKarad/README.md

-- 🔭 I’m currently working on my course.
+- 🔭 In search of developemnet projects.
-- 👩🏻‍💻  As an full Stack Developer.
+- 👩🏻‍💻  A full Stack Developer.
-- 🌱 I’m currently learning Express.JS.
+- 🌱 I’m currently working on new projects.
--
-- 😄 Pronouns: She/Her
+- 😄 Python , Data Structure , Front-End Developer , Back-End Developer.
 - ⚡ Fun fact:Happy